 • You will only be contacted if you are chosen for an interview.
 Because of the volume of applications the Council receives, we cannot respond to every applicant.

 • Internships are unpaid and are open to college undergraduates and recent graduates with a strong interest in international affairs.
-The Council does not accept high school students for internships.
-No exceptions.

 • Greater consideration will be given to students applying for an internship tied to college credit.

 • No phone calls or walk-ins, please.